shospodarets/shospodarets.github.io/_posts/2017-01-14-native-ecmascript-modules-the-first-overview.md

 1. adding `"use module";` to every file
 2. Meta in package.json

-Other options are still under the consideration (thanks to [@bmeck](https://github.com/bmeck) for highlighting):
+Other options were under the consideration (thanks to [@bmeck](https://github.com/bmeck) for highlighting):

 1. [Determining if the source is an ES Module](https://github.com/bmeck/UnambiguousJavaScriptGrammar)
 2. New file extension for the ES6 Modules [`.mjs`](https://github.com/nodejs/node-eps/blob/5dae5a537c2d56fbaf23aaf2ae9da15e74474021/002-es6-modules.md#51-determining-if-source-is-an-es-module)
-, which will be used as a fallback if the previous version doesn't work

-Each method has own pros and cons, and currently, it's still no clear answer which [way Node.js will go](https://github.com/nodejs/node-eps/blob/master/002-es6-modules.md).
+Each method has own pros and cons, looks like [Node.js will take the `.mjs` approach](https://twitter.com/bradleymeck/status/901428116337426433).

 # Simple native module example